I-am-CHANDAN/Random_Facts/README.md

-It is the project to Create Random facts.
+It is a Simple project to Create Random facts.

 click Here :- https://i-am-chandan.github.io/Random_Facts/